Gary Numan: Music career

-1977–1979: Tubeway Army and The Pleasure Principle
+1977–1981: Tubeway Army and the "Machine Trilogy"

-Numan came to prominence in the 1970s as lead singer, songwriter, and record producer for Tubeway Army.
-After recording an album's worth of punk-influenced demo tapes (released in 1984 as The Plan), they were signed by Beggars Banquet Records in 1978 and quickly released two singles, "That's Too Bad", which reached #97 on the UK Top 100 Charts and "Bombers", which did not chart.
+Numan came to prominence in the 1970s as lead vocalist, guitarist, songwriter, and record producer for Tubeway Army.
+After adopting a punk rock-style they signed a recording contract with Beggars Banquet Records and released their debut single "That's Too Bad" in February 1978, an attempt at making commercial punk music.
+It was followed by the recording of an album's worth of demo tapes in March 1978 (later released in 1984 as The Plan), and a second single, "Bombers", which like the first single did not chart.
+The two singles were released again as a gatefold doublepack in 1979, and in 1983 a re-release of "That's Too Bad" reached No. 97 on the UK singles chart.

-A self-titled, new wave-oriented debut album later that same year sold out its limited run and introduced Numan's fascination with dystopian science fiction and synthesisers.
-Though Tubeway Army's third single, the dark-themed and slow-paced "Down in the Park" (1979), never appeared on the charts, it became one of Numan's most enduring and oft-covered songs.
-It was featured with other contemporary hits on the soundtrack for the 1980 film Times Square, and a live version of the song can be seen in the 1982 film Urgh!
-A Music War.
+Tubeway Army's eponymous, new wave-oriented debut studio album, released in November 1978, sold out its limited run and introduced Numan's fascination with dystopian science fiction and synthesizers.
+During the recording of the album Numan found a Moog synthesizer left behind in the studio and the transition towards an electronic sound began.
+Though the band's third single, the dark-themed and slow-paced "Down in the Park" (1979), did not appear on the charts, it became one of Numan's most enduring and oft-covered songs.
+It was featured with other contemporary hits on the soundtrack for the American drama film Times Square (1980), and a live version of the song appeared in the British concert film Urgh!
+A Music War (1982).
 Following exposure in a television advertisement for Lee Cooper jeans with the jingle "Don't Be a Dummy", Tubeway Army released the single "Are 'Friends' Electric?" in May 1979.
-After a modest start at the lower reaches of the UK Singles Chart at No. 71, it steadily climbed to No. 1 at the end of June and remained on that position for four consecutive weeks.
-In July its parent album Replicas also reached No. 1 on the albums chart.
+After a modest start at the lower reaches of the UK singles chart at No. 71, it steadily climbed to No. 1 at the end of June and remained on that position for four consecutive weeks.
+In July its parent studio album Replicas also reached No. 1 on the albums chart.